Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 Therefore, the rightmost diamond is not marked and so the leftmost diamond is marked.
 Thus there is a second vertical cylinder of width $\epsilon$, which passes to the left of the leftmost diamond.
 This must be the twin of the vertical cylinder passing through the $\sigma_i$.
 The remainder of the surface is either covered by two vertical cylinders of width $\frac{1}{2} - \epsilon$ or one of width $1 - 2\epsilon$.
 Thus the surface is as illustrated in Figure \ref{F:H(0^n)Finale} with 0, 1, or 2 of the points labelled with an ``x" marked.
 (Actually, by our Case 2 assumption, 1 or 2 of these points are marked.)
 We see that $\cM$ is a quadratic double.

 \bold{Case 2c: $\ColTwo(\bfC_2)$ consists of two saddle connections and $\bfC_2$ has one cylinder.}

 Because $\ColTwo(\bfC_2)$ consists of two saddle connections, the one cylinder in $\bfC_2$ has either three or four points marked on its boundary.
-We get that $\cM$ is the orbit closure illustrated in Figure \ref{F:0nLast}, which is easily seen to not be geminal by analysing the vertical cylinders as follows.
+We get that $\cM$ is the orbit closure of the surface illustrated in Figure \ref{F:0nLast}, which is easily seen to not be geminal by analysing the vertical cylinders as follows.

 Since there can be at most four vertical cylinders, we get that neither ``x" is marked.
 In that case there are four vertical cylinders, but two of them aren't free and aren't isometric to any other. \end{proof}